PrashINRA/Workshop_RadboudUMC/README.md

 ```

-**Step 5:Now have to do downsampling of the seurat object to make it smaller and processable using your local machines with ~16GB RAM**
+**Step 5:Now we need to downsample the seurat object to make it smaller and processable using your local machines with ~16GB RAM**

 ```{r}